 For more on the math behind the Electoral College, see Why Do Math’s explanation.

-In the “Federalist Papers,” Alexander Hamilton writes that “the Constitution is designed to ensure ‘that the office of President will never fall to the lot of any man who is not in an eminent degree endowed with the requisite qualifications’.”
+In the “Federalist Papers,” Alexander Hamilton wrote that “the Constitution is designed to ensure ‘that the office of President will never fall to the lot of any man who is not in an eminent degree endowed with the requisite qualifications’.”
 The Founding Fathers tried to ensure this by incorporating the Electoral College into the Constitution, and it has held as a key part of our nation’s democracy for over two centuries.
 However, elections in recent years have made it possible for a candidate to win the popular vote but not the presidency.
 Finding the proper balance of voter, state, and federal power in elections is not an easy task, but it is one that our country will continue to debate to protect our democracy and ensure all voices are heard.

 Ways to Get Involved/What You Can Do